OppositeOdd/nodnil-stash-tools/README.md

 2. Configure `config.py` or `config.ini` with your Stash details
 3. Reload plugins in Stash (Settings → Plugins → Reload)
 4. Run the plugin task from the Tasks page

+### For Scrapers:
+1. Install `py_common` and `Python Tools Installer` from Stash
+2. Copy scraper folders to your Stash scrapers directory
+3. Configure authentication if needed (see [scrapers/README.md](./scrapers/README.md))
+4. Reload scrapers in Stash (Settings → Metadata Providers → Reload Scrapers)

 ### For Scripts:
 1. Run the extraction script on your organized folders